 A police officer is trying to harass me in the false investigation.
 He says that an offence of cheating is registered against me.
 After that, I contacted an advocate to find the said FIR.
 He told me that no such FIR has lodged in the police station.

 The police officer is investigating without any FIR.
 He did not tell about the nature of the allegation.
 Who is the informant?
 What is the actual case against me?
 Sir, please help.

-First, we should see the prevailing law towards the investigation.
-The police have an exclusive power to investigate the crime, but this power is not absolute and unfettered.
-Section 154 and 157 of the code of criminal procedure (crpc) regulate this power.
+First, we should understand what is the law about the investigation of a cognisable offence.
+However, the police have an exclusive power to investigate the crime, but that power is not absolute and unfettered.
+He cannot investigate a crime without recording of the FIR or information of the crime.
+Section 154 and 157 and other sections of the code of criminal procedure (crpc) regulate this power.